semaphoreci/docs/docs/account-management/connecting-github-and-semaphore.md

 - **No OAuth token owner** - GitHub app doesn't rely on the personal access token of the original Semaphore project owner, making the user offboarding easier.

 ### Connecting a repository via GitHub App
-In order to connect the repository via [Semaphore GitHub App](https://github.com/apps/semaphore-ci-cd) three conditions need to be met:
+To connect the repository via [Semaphore GitHub App](https://github.com/apps/semaphore-ci-cd) three conditions need to be met:
 1. You are a collaborator on the repository.
 2. You installed the GitHub App on the GitHub organization/account that the repository belongs to.
 3. You gave the GitHub App access either to all repositories or the one you want to connect to.